JaviBBenedicto/ThreadsGameJava/README.md

 When the game starts, progress bars will show the progress of each bike in the race as well as the total distance travelled and the percentage of the circuit covered.

 When one of the bikes completes the circuit, it will be the winner.

+**In this application you can see the use of JavaFX and threaded programming.**